 Julian completed his tertiary education at Rhodes University in South Africa, where he attained a Bachelor of Commerce degree.
 In 1999 and shortly after completing his articles of clerkship and qualifying as a Chartered Accountant (Zimbabwe) with Deloitte, Julian joined Innscor and has held a number of financial and managerial positions.
 In October 2007, Julian was appointed to the main Board of Innscor as Group Financial Director.
 He also sits on the board of National Foods Holdings Limited and chairs the Group's Executive Committee and is a member of the Finance and Investment Committee.
-January 2015, Julian accepted appointment as Executive Director for the Light Manufacturing Division and in Executive Officer for the Group.
+January 2015, Julian accepted In appointment as Executive Director for the Light Manufacturing Division and in September 2016, was appointed as Chief Executive Officer for the Group.

-Godfrey Gwainda

-Group Financial Director (Appointed January 2015)
+Godfrey Gwainda Group Financial Director (Appointed January 2015)